Your solar is missing the most important piece.

 The savings more than cover the cost.

 One SMUD program, two payoffs: the savings cover the batteries, and you get backup when the grid goes down.
-The Tesla rebate ends June 30, 2026.

 See if your home qualifies.